mmckechney/SqlBuildManager/Docs/AzureBatch.md

 2. Edit the `azuredeploy.parameters.json` file, giving your Azure Batch and Azure Storage account names (keep in mind the [rules for naming storage accounts](https://docs.microsoft.com/en-us/azure/storage/common/storage-account-overview#naming-storage-accounts))
 3. Run the `deploy_batch.ps1` file, providing values for
     - `-subscriptionId` - Guid for the subscription to deploy to
-    - `-resourceGroupName` - Resource group name to put the Batch and storage accounts int0
+    - `-resourceGroupName` - Resource group name to put the Batch and storage accounts into
-    - `-resourceGroupLocation` - Azure region for the accounts
+    - `-resourceGroupLocation` - Azure region for the accounts.
+You can get the location values via the PowerShell `Get-AzLocation | Select-Object -Property Location`
     - `-deploymentName` - Custom text description for the deployment

 Assuming the script succeeds, the last few lines will provide pre-populated arguments that you can save for your command line execution (You can also retrieve this data at a later time from the [Azure portal](Collect-Azure-Batch-and-storage-account-information)):